 - Throw the condom away in a trash can.
 Feel free to wrap it up with a tissue for everyone’s happiness.
 But, don’t flush condoms down the toilet!
 It’s really bad for the water supply, the environment, and your plumbing.

 - When you’re ready to go again, make sure to use a brand new condom.
-Also make sure that he washes his penis with soap and water before your next session.
+Also make sure that he washes their penis with soap and water before your next session.

 What to Do if a Condom Breaks